4.5 Memory Game

 'Hello ' italic, ' my love' red bold.

-To discover more messages, browse the method categories text conversion ... of the CharacterSequence class.
+To discover more message style attributes, browse the method categories text conversion ... of the CharacterSequence class.

-In the core logic of the game, we accessed the flipped cards in the playground.
-It is a matter of selecting the cards both not done and flipped.
+In the core logic of the game, we access the flipped cards in the playground by selecting the cards both not done and flipped:

 flippedCards